-I created this illustration as part of the MATS Bootcamp assignment for May.
-I had such fun illustrating a collection of random kooky objects and weaving a story around them.
+Make Art That Sells Bootcamp assignment for May: I had such fun creating and illustrating this collection of random kooky objects and weaving a story around them.
 I loved creating the characters for the final graphic novel page, title "The Royal Pair."
 Can you guess what the story is about, who did it, and why?
 This was a challenging project and pushed me to think outside of the "panel."

 The second part of our day we spent visiting the Joslyn Castle in Omaha, NE.
 We were unable to go inside as the doors were locked yet we saw through the window people eating.
 We walked a little further around the side of the castle and understood why.
 There on the lawn, we saw a newly married couple having their wedding photos taken.
 We slipped away quietly but not before I capture this memory.
 It was so hot outside that we headed midtown to Blackstone for homemade ice cream at the Coneflower Creamery.
 The ice cream was amazing!
 Since it's all homemade the flavors are really heighten and burst in your mouth.
 We can't wait to go back, the next time we are in town.
 They make the most unusual flavors and we want to try them all!
 Color palette inspiration for this piece is from the Coneflower Creamery, my love of coneflowers and the love this newly married couple shared.